• Skip to primary navigation

 Why you'll love it

 There's cereal, chocolate, peanut butter, pretzels, candies, and all the sprinkles!
-Plus, it takes just minutes to make.
+Plus, it is such an easy recipe that takes just minutes to make.
+You can add any of your favorite mix-ins to suit your personal tastes.

 I made this batch you see in the photos with my 3-year old niece and it was such a blast.
 I definitely recommend it as a kid-friendly snack craft.
 But it's still fun making on your own as an adult too, so no kids required.